 If sponsors donate products or cash for awards, we pass these on to our winners.
 Otherwise we give winners our unique festival award plaques.
 The high school competition has cash prize awards already set.

 Submissions open from August 30 – December 20, 2018

 ◾ Narrative features

 ◾ Short films

 ◾Experimental; any length up to 2 hours in all categories

-◾ High School Student Film Showcase and Competition (films up to 30 mins.) – Free Submission to December 2, 2017 deadline.
+◾ High School Student Film Showcase and Competition (films up to 30 mins.) – Free Submission to November 30, 2018 regular deadline.

-◾ Student Films (Please Note: Student films under 20 mins. are free up until October 14th, 2017 early submission deadline with a valid student I.D., but there is a fee for submissions from October 15th-December 12th, 2017.)
+◾ Student Films (Please Note: Student films under 20 mins. are only free up until September 30, 2018 early submission deadline with a valid student I.D., but there is a fee for submissions from October 1st-December 20th, 2018.)
 Please note that we are strict on these deadlines.

 Stipulations: We put a great deal of effort, time and attention into promoting the films selected for screening and competition and in this way, have aided many a filmmaker on the road to success, more success, awards, distribution and networking, but we can only do so if the following rules are followed: